cloudymax/gcp-tf-base/README.md

 # Ephemeral GKE project base config (WiP)

-Every time you go do a Terraform Tutorial, there are certain things you're expected to have in-place already aside from just a GCP account and an organization:
+Every time you go do a Terraform Tutorial, there are certain things you're expected to have in-place already aside from just a GCP account and an organization like:

 - Project
 - State Bucket